 Can we make these products?
 Sure, we could create a Surrey Nduja or Weybridge Sobrasada, but would it be a Sobrasada or Nduja?
 In our opinion no. If you want to eat these amazing products then we say, go to the source.

 So what is No.8?
-Well it isn’t Nduja or Sobrasada; it’s No.8, a soft, fully aged, ready to eat product that is as at home on a piece of sourdough as it is rendering down in a pan with diced shallots and garlic.
+Well it isn’t Nduja or Sobrasada; it’s No.8, a soft, fully aged, spreadable salami, ready to eat product on a piece of sourdough or rendering down in a pan with diced shallots and garlic.

 Like our product, our process is our own and fundamentally different to that of our Italian and Spanish cousins.
 The first step is to make a salami using sow belly; a big salami, circa 5kg with a baseline flavour of confit garlic, garlic oil and dried chive that permeates through the meat during it’s drying phase.
 The salamis are then slow fermented for 3 days and aged for 2-3 months in our purpose built aging room.